Cantilever beam are simply supported at one end and free at other end.

 Disadvantages of Cantilever Beam:

-- Like beams, they maintain shear shape along with resistance to large tensile and compressive forces and are therefore relatively large in scale.
+- Like beams, they maintain shear shape along with resistance to large tensile and compressive forces therefore relatively large in scale.

-- Truss construction is used in large examples to reduce weight.
+- Truss construction is used in large structure to reduce weight.

-Cantilever beams are used in specific points where you have only one end for support and the other end is free without any support.
+Cantilever beams are used in specific points where one end for support and the other end is free without any support.

 Therefore cantilever beams are used in place were you cannot support the one end of the beam.